devops329/devops/instruction/elasticity/elasticity.md

 ---

 An application is considered elastic if it can increase and decrease in capacity according to demand.
 This is critical for two reasons.
-First, it **prevents failing** when there are not enough resources to satisfy demand, and second, **reduces cost** when there are the system is over provisioned.
+First, it **prevents failing** when there are not enough resources to satisfy demand, and second, **reduces cost** when the system is over provisioned.

 ## An example